Mark 5: Jairus' daughter and the woman who touched Jesus' garment

 Men arrive and tell Jairus that his daughter is dead.
 Jesus brushes them off and says "Don't be afraid; just believe."
 They arrive at the house and everyone is crying loudly.
 Jesus assures everyone she is not dead, just asleep, goes inside and says to her Talitha kum, telling her to get up, and she does.
 Unlike his advice about the demon-possessed man, he tells them not to tell people of these events.

-This account also appears in Matthew 9:18-26 and Luke 8:40-56.
+This account also appears in the book of Matthew 9:18–26 and Luke 8:40–56.
 Luke keeps the stories of the possessed man and the two women together, but Matthew inserts the story of the paralyzed man, the calling of Matthew, and the parable of the wineskins found in Mark 2 between these two stories.